 Employers could offer a day off in lieu if they are required to work.

-After a very challenging time as a result of the Coronavirus pandemic, there could be significant backlash if this extra day is not discussed with employees and a decision communicated well in advance.
+After a very challenging time due to the Coronavirus pandemic, there could be a significant backlash if this extra day is not discussed with employees and a decision is communicated well in advance.

 Need HR support?
 We are here to help your business thrive.
 Contact MAD-HR today to talk to one of our friendly team members.